By Grace Basler, Communications Intern

 Currently, Sean works at the University of Iowa as a communications specialist with the Reading Research Center.
-He enjoys running and attending sporting events and watching them on TV.
+He enjoys running, attending sporting events, and watching them on TV.
 In connection with the university’s Dance Marathon organization, Sean has run the Chicago marathon for the past seven years, raising money for the Stead Family Children’s Hospital.

 After volunteering in Crisis Intervention for five years, Sean’s experiences have impacted his life and how he views mental health in his community.

 “I don’t think that you can provide this service and not be changed by it,” Sean said.
 “The way that I talk to people and try to help people in my own personal life, friends, family members, people that I work with, the approach that I take to try to help people through a tough time has completely changed because of this experience.”

 Sean has learned that simply listening can be one of the best ways to be there for people.
 He said that it’s natural to want to fix everyone’s problems, but unless you’re in their shoes you can’t fix it for them.
 This is a tough thing to admit since more than anything you want to make their problems go away.

 “You’re going to have a much greater impact if you can help them work through the problem by listening and telling them that you care about them and letting them know that somebody understood them and heard them,” Sean said.

 Sean wants people to know that it is okay to not be okay, and that the Crisis Intervention volunteers are not going to judge them.
 Sean and all of our volunteers are here to listen, and do what they can to help people get through their crisis.

 “There are people out there who care about you even if they don’t know you yet,” Sean said.